Impression And Mouth Preparation

 Answer:

-It was identified by Kelly in 1972 in patients wearing a maxillary complete denture opposing a mandibular distal extension prosthesis
+Combination Syndrome was identified by Kelly in 1972 in patients wearing a maxillary complete denture opposing a mandibular distal extension prosthesis

-Pathogenesis:
+Combination Syndrome Pathogenesis:

 • Increased resorption of the anterior part of the maxilla

-• The labial flange will displace and irritate the labial vestibule Posteriorly there will be fibrous overgrowth in the maxillary tuberosity
+• The labial flange will displace and irritate the labial vestibule.
+Posteriorly, there will be fibrous overgrowth in the maxillary tuberosity

 • Mandible shifts anteriorly during occlusion